The Realism of (Science) Fiction

-The list of common clichés that defy reality could be continued indefinitely, and not a single TV series or movie is free of them.
+The list of common clichés that defy reality could be continued indefinitely.
+No TV series or movie is completely free of them.
 There are many examples of "real-world" fiction that undoubtedly destroy their own credibility.
 Just like the infamous "Bobby Ewing in the shower" reset button.
-Or the most atrocious offense against the laws of physics and common sense in any major movie: the ludicrous action sequence in "Mission Impossible I" with Tom Cruise on the roof of an oddly diesel-powered "TGV" high-speed train which is pursued by a helicopter through the Channel Tunnel with two-way traffic.
+Or the most atrocious offense against the laws of physics and common sense in any major movie: the ludicrous action sequence in "Mission Impossible (1996)" with Tom Cruise on the roof of an oddly diesel-powered "TGV" high-speed train, which is pursued by a helicopter through the Channel Tunnel with two-way traffic.
 Hence the title of the movie, I suppose.
-It was so incredibly daft, we laughed our asses off in the theater!
+The sequence was so incredibly daft, we bubbled over with laughter in the theater!
 These examples demonstrate that even an purportedly "realistic" drama set in our world and time doesn't actually show the real world and often doesn't even try to get the very basics right.